East Canyon State Park

-East Canyon State Park is a state park of Utah, USA, featuring a 608 acre reservoir.
-The park is located northeast of Salt Lake City in Morgan County, Utah.
+East Canyon State Park is a state park of Utah, United States, featuring a 680 acre reservoir.
+The park is located northeast of Salt Lake City 8in Morgan County, Utah.

 Park facilities

 Located in a narrow-walled canyon, East Canyon State Park is at an elevation of 5700 ft.
 Park facilities are open year-round, and include a concrete boat launching ramp, paved parking, restrooms, showers, a fish cleaning station, a 33 unit RV campground with full and partial hookups, two covered group-use pavilions, boat rental, and a snack bar.

 East Canyon Dam

 The East Canyon Dam is a 259 ft, 436 ft arch concrete dam.
 Its base is 20 ft wide, and its crest is 7 ft wide.
 The reservoir is fed by East Canyon Creek and is part of the Weber Basin Project.
 It was constructed between 1964 and 1966.